 To understand what ERP is, it’s important to first understand all the core processes needed to run a business.
-There’s order management, manufacturing, accounting, human resources and myriad other spokes in the wheel.
+There’s order management, manufacturing, accounting, human resources, financial management, and myriad other spokes in the wheel.

-At its most basic level, ERP integrates – or connects – the many different spokes that make up the whole back office operation.
-While they are complex, all ERP systems create a shared database that supports multiple functions used by different business units – ultimately enabling employees in different areas to have access to the same information for their specific needs.
+At its most basic level, ERP integrates – or connects – those many different spokes that make up the whole back office operation.
+While they are complex and diverse, all ERP systems create a shared database that supports multiple functions used by different business units – ultimately enabling employees in different areas to have access to the same information for their specific needs.

-However, the downside of typical ERP systems is that they can often be complex to implement and maintain.
-They usually contain multiple separate modules within them, which require additional work in order to get them synchronized and communicating with each other successfully.
+However, the downside of typical ERP systems is that they can often be complicated and difficult to implement and maintain.
+They usually contain multiple separate modules within them, which require additional work in order to get them synchronized and communicating with one another successfully.

-Whereas, retail ERP is an ERP system as we’ve explained above, but one that is specifically designed for retailers, which means it supports the essential modules required for your unique technology stack.
+Retail ERP, meanwhile, is an ERP system that is specifically designed for retailers and the business process most important to them.
+That means a retail ERP software solution supports the essential modules required for your unique technology stack.